prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ## Adapter Integration

 {: .alert.alert-info :}
-Note that Prebid.js adapters don't need to change to support TCF 2.0 -- the consent string is passed through the same bidrequest location.
-The bidder's endpoint, however, will need to change to support TCF 2.0.
+Prebid.js adapters don't need to change to support TCF v2.0 -- the consent string is passed through the same bidrequest location.
+The bidder's endpoint, however, will need to change to support TCF v2.0.

 If you are submitting changes to an adapter to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add the `gdpr_supported: true` variable to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).  **This will ensure that your adapter's name will automatically appear on the list of adapters supporting GDPR.**